-For all accidents requiring emergency police, fire, or medical response, contact Campus Police at 617-253-1212 or 100 from an MIT telephone.
+For all emergencies, contact Campus Police at 617-253-1212 or 100 from an MIT telephone.

 An MIT Emergency Response Guide should be posted in every laboratory in an area accessible to all.
 This guide outlines the procedures to follow for most types of emergency situations.
-The MIT Emergency Response Guide is available electronically at https://ehs.mit.edu/about/emergency-management/.

-Carefully review the guidelines for handling medical emergencies, personal injury, chemical spills and fire in the laboratory.
+The MIT Emergency Response Guide is available electronically at https://ehs.mit.edu/about/emergency-management/ Carefully review the guidelines for handling medical emergencies, personal injury, chemical spills and fire in the laboratory.
 This information could save your or your lab mate's life.
 Only a subset of that information is repeated here.